Oliver Ekman-Larsson: Phoenix / Arizona Coyotes (2010–2021)

-Ekman-Larsson was selected sixth overall by Phoenix in the 2009 NHL Entry Draft.
+Ekman-Larsson was selected sixth overall by Phoenix in the 2009 NHL entry draft.
 On 24 May 2010, it was announced the Coyotes had signed Ekman-Larsson to an entry-level contract.
-In the season following his draft selection, Ekman-Larsson produced the second-most points among junior players in the Allsvenskan, despite missing several games while competing in the 2010 World Junior Ice Hockey Championships for Sweden.
+In the season following his draft selection, Ekman-Larsson produced the second-most points among junior players in the Allsvenskan, despite missing several games while competing in the 2010 World Junior Championships for Sweden junior team.

-Ekman-Larsson recorded his first career NHL point through an assist on a Kyle Turris goal on 23 October 2010.
-He scored his first career NHL goal on 17 January 2011, against goaltender Antti Niemi of the San Jose Sharks.
+Ekman-Larsson recorded his first NHL point through an assist on a Kyle Turris goal in a 4–3 overtime win against the Carolina Hurricanes on 23 October 2010.
+He scored his first NHL goal on 17 January 2011, in a 4–2 loss to the San Jose Sharks.

+Ekman-Larsson played all 82 games during the 2011–12 season recording 13 goals and 19 assists for 32 points as the Coyotes finished the regular season in third place in the Western Conference.
+On 12 April 2012, Ekman-Larsson made his Stanley Cup playoffs debut against the Chicago Blackhawks as the Coyotes won the first game of the conference quarterfinals series 3–2 in overtime for a 1–0 series lead.
+Two days later, he then recorded his first NHL playoff assist and point on a goal by Antoine Vermette as the Coyotes lost to the Blackhawks 4–3 to even the series.
+On 23 April, in the sixth game of the series, Ekman-Larsson recorded his first NHL playoff in a 4–0 win over the Blackhawks, which was also the first playoff series win in Coyotes franchise history.
+The Coyotes then defeated the fourth-seeded Nashville Predators in five games in the conference semifinals before falling in five games to the eighth-seeded and eventual Stanley Cup champion Los Angeles Kings in the conference finals.
+He ended the 2012 playoffs with a goal and three assists for four points in 16 games.

-For the duration of the 2012–13 NHL lockout, Ekman-Larsson (on the last year of his entry-level contract) was assigned to Phoenix's American Hockey League (AHL) affiliate, the Portland Pirates.
+For the duration of the 2012–13 NHL lockout, Ekman-Larsson, who was on the last year of his entry-level contract, was assigned to Phoenix's American Hockey League (AHL) affiliate, the Portland Pirates.
+After the lockout ended, he played all 48 games for the Coyotes in the shortened 2012–13 season as the Coyotes failed to qualify for the playoffs for the first time since 2009 and the first time in Ekman-Larsson's tenure.